 Our Lady of the Lake was recognized as a Top Performer on Key Quality Measures® by The Joint Commission, the leading accreditor of health care organizations in the United States.
 The award recognizes hospitals for improving performance on evidence-based interventions that increase the chances of healthy outcomes for patients with certain conditions.

-Louisiana Hematology Oncology Associates (LHOA), part of Mary Bird Perkins – Our Lady of the Lake Cancer Center and Our Lady of the Lake Physician Group, has received reaccreditation by the QOPI Certification Program (QCP™), an affiliate of the American Society of Clinical Oncology (ASCO).
+Louisiana Hematology Oncology Associates (LHOA) and Medical Oncology, LLC, physician practices affiliated with Our Lady of the Lake Physician Group, have been recognized by the Quality Oncology Practice Initiative (QOPI®) Certification Program (QCP™), a subsidiary of the American Society of Clinical Oncology, Inc. (ASCO®).

 QCP builds on ASCO’s Quality Oncology Practice Initiative (QOPI®), providing a three-year certification for outpatient hematology-oncology practices that meet nationally recognized standards for quality cancer care.